Localization theorems in topological Hochschild homology and topological cyclic homology: Introduction

 We define $THH$ of a scheme in terms of a spectral category refinement $\DSparf$ of the DG-category quotient $\DGparf$ modeling the derived category of perfect complexes.
 In Section~\ref{secappl}, we prove the following consistency theorem that compares this definition to the definition of Geisser-Hesselholt.

 \begin{thm} Let $X$ be a quasi-compact and semi-separated scheme, and $\DSparf$ a spectral category refinement of $\DGparf$.
-Then $\THH(\DSparf)$ is equivalent to the Thomason hypercohomology of the Zariski presheaf of symmetric spectra $U \mapsto THH(\sO_{U})$. \end{thm}
+Then $THH(\DSparf)$ is equivalent to the Thomason hypercohomology of the presheaf of symmetric spectra $U \mapsto THH(\sO_{U})$ on the small Zariski site of $X$. \end{thm}

-This theorem in particular constructs a trace map from the $K$-theory of the scheme to $\THH(\DSparf)$ and $TC(\DSparf)$.
-In Section~\ref{secnoncon}, we show that the trace map factors through Thomason-Trobaugh's Bass non-connective $K$-theory spectrum using their spectral version of Bass' fundamental theorem.
-(Appendix~\ref{apptrace} describes a direct construction of the trace for spectral categories like $\DSparf$ that come from certain complicial Waldhausen categories.)
+This theorem in particular constructs a trace map from the $K$-theory of the scheme to $THH(\DSparf)$ and $TC(\DSparf)$.
+In Section~\ref{secnoncon}, we show that the trace map factors through Thomason-Trobaugh's Bass' non-connective $K$-theory spectrum using their spectral version of Bass' fundamental theorem.
+In Section~\ref{apptrace}, we give a direct construction of the trace for $\DSparf$ that does not use the hypercohomology construction.

 In addition to Theorem~\ref{inttt}, we also establish $THH$ and $TC$ versions of two classical geometric calculations in algebraic $K$-theory using our general localization machinery.
-First, we prove the following formula for blow-ups along regular sequences, which already has been applied by Geisser and Hesselholt \cite{GHWeib} to prove the $p$-adic analogue of Weibel's conjecture.
+First, we prove the following formula for blow-ups along regular sequences, which already has been applied by Geisser and Hesselholt \cite{GHWeib} to prove the characteristic $p$ analogue of Weibel's conjecture.
 We state the theorem using the notation of \cite[\S 1]{CHSW}, and prove it in Section~\ref{secappl}.